-The Beguinage of Leuven
+The beguinage of Leuven

-Today you still will find a combination of streets, squares, gardens and parks, with dozens of houses and conventions in traditional sandstone, as well as their church, the 'St. John de Doperkerk'.
+Today you still will find a combination of streets, squares, gardens, and parks, with dozens of houses and conventions in traditional sandstone, as well as their church, the St. John de Doperkerk.
 There are no beguines living there anymore.

-Nowadays, students, foreign guest, professors and employees of the oldest Catholic university of Europe use the houses during their stay in Leuven.
+Nowadays, students, foreign guests, professors, and employees of the oldest Catholic university of Europe use the houses during their stay in Leuven.
 In 1998, the beguinage of Leuven was registered as a UNESCO World Heritage site.
 The beguinage and its surroundings are open to the public.